 The timeframe depends on the size of the project, the number of refinements, and client review time.
-Generally, the Preliminary Design and Design Development Phases, as described, for an average size house, is approximately four to five months.
+Generally, the Preliminary Design and Design Development Phases, as described, is approximately four to five months.

 Once the preliminary design is approved, how long does the Construction Document phase take?

 Approximately eight to ten weeks.
-Therefore, the overall timeframe for the architectural process for an average size house is seven to nine months.
+Therefore, the overall timeframe for the architectural process is seven to nine months.

 OK, once you’ve completed the construction drawings, what’s next?

 It’s time to select a contractor.
 Actually, you should have your initial meetings with contractors shortly after the preliminary design is complete.
 Although no contractor will present a formal bid to you based on preliminary drawings, meeting with contractors at that time will establish a short list prior to the completion of the construction drawings.

 Yes, although I encourage clients to supplement the list with contractors of their choice.
 Expect the bidding process to take around four weeks.

 So, now I’ve selected my contractor, when does construction start?

 The contractor completes the application for the building permit and files it with the local building department.
 Review time, depending on the town varies, but generally takes from four to eight weeks.